 How to edit or delete registry value in Windows 11

-Once you are in a registry key or folder, you can edit or delete values that are presented.
+You can edit or delete presented values once you are in a registry key or folder.
 To edit a value, simply double-click the name of the value you want to edit.

 It will open a window where you can change the value of the string.